Discover Tability: the AI platform that turns OKRs into resultsLearn more →

 If you want to learn more about the framework, you can read our OKR guide online.

-Building your own Financial Controller OKRs with AI
+How to write your own Financial Controller OKRs

 You will find in the next section many different Financial Controller Objectives and Key Results.
 We've included strategic initiatives in our templates to give you a better idea of the different between the key results (how we measure progress), and the initiatives (what we do to achieve the results).